jacobisaacs7/testrepo/README.md

 # testrepo
-this is part of the handson lab for IBM Full Stack Professional Developer Certification
+this is part of the hands on lab for IBM Full Stack Professional Developer Certification

 ## Editing the file